cakephp/docs/en/appendices/phpunit-migration-hints.rst

 Installing from PEAR (Recommended)
 ----------------------------------

-PHPUnit recommends it be installed via the pear installer, to do so run the following commands::
+PHPUnit recommends it be installed via the PEAR installer, to do so run the following commands::

     pear channel-discover pear.phpunit.de